Otus-DevOps-2019-11/vshender_infra/README.md

 - The application configuration is implemented.
 - The application deployment is implemented.
 - The playbook is splitted into several plays.
+- The playbook is splitted into several playbooks.